NumaHOP/Documentation/src/appendix/glossary.md

 **Workflow**: Steps the Document Unit takes trough NumaHOP.
 Can be defined at the project level, or the bundle level.

-**Notice**: Bibliographic metadatas attached to a DU.
+**Notice**: Bibliographic meta-datas attached to a DU.

-**Condition Report**: A check of the state of the document after it was mainpulated during the digitalization process.
+**Condition Report**: A check of the state of the document after it was manipulated during the digitalization process.

 ### Grouping of Document Units.
 **Project**: A project is usually a set of documents to be digitalized by the same provider.